 Web Based Training

 The Department of Children and Families has developed a new Web-based course specifically aimed at teachers in grades 1-12.
-The one hour course is titled "Identifying and Reporting Child Abuse and Neglect" This course satisfies the requirement specified in Florida Statute Section 1012.98(12).
-To view this training click here.
+The one hour course is titled "Identifying and Reporting Child Abuse and Neglect."
+This course satisfies the requirement specified in section 1012.98(12), Florida Statutes.
+View this training.